 Before joining PPI in 2014, Elizabeth was a principal investigator on a National Institutes of Health–funded grant at Children’s National Health System and an assistant professor of biostatistics and epidemiology at the Milken Institute School of Public Health at the George Washington University.

 Elizabeth received a bachelor’s degree in human biology from Stanford University and master’s and PhD degrees in epidemiology from the Milken Institute School of Public Health.

-Purvis L, Carter E, Morin P. “Impact of the Medicare Hospital Readmission Reduction Program on hospital readmissions following joint replacement surgery.”
+Purvis L, Carter EA, Morin P. “Impact of the Medicare Hospital Readmission Reduction Program on hospital readmissions following joint replacement surgery.”
 AARP Public Policy Institute, Insight on the Issues 107, October 2015.
+Available here.

 Carter EA, Waterhouse LJ, Kovler ML, Fritzeen J, Burd RS.
 Adherence to ATLS primary and secondary surveys during pediatric trauma resuscitation.
 Resuscitation.
 2013 Jan;84(1):66-71.
 Available here.